Infouktour3/project02x/README.md

 Resolving deltas: 100% (81/81), done. (to check)

 ### Code
-html, css and js codes were written through github [view](https://infouktour3.github.io/project02x/) workspace/repositories
+html, css and js codes were written through github [view](https://infouktour3-project02x-w7gubda7n57.ws-eu106.gitpod.io/) workspace and repositories.

 ### Content
 All content was written by myself.

 #### Media/Images
-Used few icons from font awesome to add at the title and on the countdown row line, to make more ahestetic the design [view](https://fontawesome.com/icons).
+Used few icons from font awesome to add at the title and on the countdown row line, to make more ahestetic the design [view](https://fontawesome.com/icons), using a great css code to help on filing the window.

 #### Acknowledgements